 - Acquiring on-going financial support from Shasta Products and securing donated funds from local individuals and businesses for the purpose of fulfilling our mission statement.

 - Organizing, and with the support of Mt.
-Shasta Products, funding a “Regional Trails Forum” to help guide the organization’s future and catalogue the many trials through out our region.
+Shasta Products, funding a “Regional Trails Forum” to help guide the organization’s future and catalogue the many trails through out our region.

 - Presenting numerous fundraising and public education events.
 Including the successful “Tails Underneath Lake Siskiyou” to kick off the project.